abcdesktopio/docs/opsdocs/docs/architecture.md

 > When a new user is authenticated, a dedicated user pod is created.
 >
 > When the user starts an application (like LibreOffice for example) a dedicated container is created.
+It can be a `pod` or an `ephemeral container`

-### Router
+### router

 `router` pod act as a `http router` web server.
 It routes HTTP requets to `user's pods`, `web site`, or `pyos`.

-### WebSite
+### website

 `website` pod act as web server and delivers `html`, `javascript`, `svg` files.

 ### mongo

-`mongo` is used by pyos to store user profil informations.
+`mongo` is used by pyos to store informations.
-The profil informations are :
+The informations are :

-- Login history
+- User logins history
-- Dock configuration
+- Images and background colors configuration per desktop
-- Image and background color configuration
+- Installed applications

 ### memcached

 `memcache` stores progress text message information during login process. `memcache` datas are set and get only by the control plane.

 ### oc.user

 [`oc.user`](https://github.com/abcdesktopio/oc.user) is the name of the user's container image. `oc.user` runs the X11 graphical service. `oc.user` is based on ubuntu distribution.

 * The image `abcdesktopio/oc.user.ubuntu:4.1` is based on `ubuntu` distribution `24.04`.
 Get more details about [oc.user](https://github.com/abcdesktopio/oc.user) image.

 ### applications

 All applications are `ephemeral containers` or `pods`, and share a graphical socket ( `unix` or `tcp` ) with the user's pod.